BrendanMcEwen1/Customer_Segmentation/README.md

 ## Agglomerative Clustering to Identify Customer Segments

-Using Python to explore customer spending behaviour and group customers into sub-segments for targeted marketing
+Using Python to explore customer spending behaviour and group customers into sub-segments for targeted marketing.
 Notebook includes:

 - Data Exploration and Cleaning
     * Checking dimensions & data types